 Queens College prepares students to become leaders of our global society by offering a rigorous education in the liberal arts and sciences under the guidance of a faculty dedicated to both teaching and research.
 This is a community of high standards and higher ambitions.
 With a faculty and student population that reflects the diversity of New York City, Queens College provides an unusually rich education.
 Whatever they major in, our students develop the analytical abilities, communication skills, and broad perspective that will enable them to succeed in any career.

-- Current enrollment is over 20,000 matriculated students; more than 3,900 are graduate students.
+- Current enrollment is close to 20,000 matriculated students; more than 3,600 are graduate students.

 - Because the academic strength of QC applicants continues to rise, the college is becoming more selective.
 In grades and test scores, our students compare favorably with those at leading public institutions, and our alums are accepted to top professional and graduate schools.